aranganath24/ARSC5040_GIS_2024/class3.md

 nav_order: 3
 ---

-# Class Three: Raster (gridded) data and its applications
+# Class Three: Raster data and analysis; integrating vector and raster data
 {:.no_toc}

 ## Table of contents